Table of Contents

 Well, fear not, because in this blog post we're going to teach you how to measure jitter, test jitter on a network using Obkio Network Monitoring, and keep your network jitterbug free!
 We'll guide you through the steps to diagnose and fix any jitter issues, so that your network can perform smooth moves without any annoying jitters.

 What is jitter in networks?
-Jitter is a variation in delay of the arrival of data packets - also known as a disruption that occurs while data packets travel across the network.
-Network jitter refers to the variation in time between packets of data that are sent and received over a network.
+Network Jitter is a variation in delay of the arrival of data packets - also known as a disruption that occurs while data packets travel across the network.
+The jitter definition in networking refers to the variation in time between packets of data that are sent and received over a network.

 Jitter can cause issues in real-time applications such as video conferencing, online gaming, and voice-over-IP (VoIP) calls, where timing is critical.
 If packets arrive too late or too early, it can result in glitches, delays, or lost data, leading to a poor user experience.
 Therefore, measuring and reducing jitter is an important aspect of network performance optimization.